Sleep and Pain

 “Patients often attribute sleep problems to pain.
-While pain can certainly contribute to sleep problems, the more we learn about sleep, pain and inflammation, the more we find the relationships are likely to be multidirectional,” says Yvonne Lee, MD, Assistant Professor of Medicine at Brigham and Women's Hospital in Boston.
-Which problem starts first is different for different people – but once one of these issues occurs, they lead to the others and can come full circle.
+While pain can certainly contribute to sleep problems, the more we learn about sleep, pain and inflammation, the more we find the relationships are likely to be multidirectional,” says Yvonne Lee, MD, a rheumatologist at Northwestern Medicine in Chicago.
+Which problem starts first is different for different people — but once one of these issues occurs, they lead to the others and can come full circle.

 Poor Sleep, Pain, Disability and Depression

 Research shows that individuals with osteoarthritis pain who have sleep problems are more likely to experience depression and even become disabled over time.
 One study found that nearly 70% of more than 300 participants reported having sleep disturbances including having difficulty falling asleep, waking up in the middle of the night, or rising too early in the morning.
 Results showed that sleep problems predicted increases in depression and disability.

 Studies also show that not sleeping at night exacerbates pain the next day.
 But there is something about sleep disruption that predisposes people with arthritis to become more disabled over time, explains Patricia Parmelee, PhD, Director of the Alabama Research Institute on Aging, University of Alabama at Tuscaloosa.
 “This is a scary finding that suggests we really need to treat the sleep problems so they do not contribute to the progression of the disease.”